Nebraska (album): Reissues

 Nebraska was released on CD in 1984.
 This was followed by an LP and CD reissue by CBS in 1988.
 Additional reissues followed in 2003 by Columbia, and in 2008 by Sony BMG.
 In 2015, Sony Music released a remastered version of the album on both LP and CD.
 To mark its 40th anniversary, Sony Music reissued the album in October 2022 on black smoke vinyl.
 The edition contains an original art print by Justin A. McHugh and a listening notes booklet by Springsteen's biographer Peter Ames Carlin.

+Nebraska '82: Expanded Edition

 A deluxe edition, titled Nebraska '82: Expanded Edition, was released on October 24, 2025, to coincide with the release of Springsteen: Deliver Me from Nowhere.
 Containing five discs, the box set includes a remaster of the Nebraska album, the Electric Nebraska recordings, and various acoustic outtakes, including "Child Bride", "The Losin' Kind", and the never-bootlegged songs "Gun in Every Home" and "On the Prowl".
 Also featured is a new live performance of Springsteen playing the album in its entirety for the first time, recorded at the Count Basie Theater in Red Bank, New Jersey.
 In a press release, Springsteen said of the live performance: "I think in playing these songs again to be filmed, their weight impressed upon me.
 I've written a lot of other narrative records, but there's just something about that batch of songs on 'Nebraska' that holds some sort of magic."

+According to the review aggregator Metacritic, the box set received "universal acclaim" based on a weighted average score of 85 out of 100 from 10 critic scores.
+In a perfect five out of five star rating for Uncut magazine, Peter Watts wrote that the electric recordings affirmed that Springsteen chose the right version of Nebraska to release.
+He believed that the album would have been "incredible" with some of the electric versions included, "but it wouldn't be Nebraska – a mood, concept and statement".
+Writing for Pitchfork, Sam Sodomsky stated that the expanded edition "completes the story" of Nebraska, giving listeners insight to why Springsteen chose to release it the way he did.
+In a more mixed review for The Guardian, Caryn Rose believed the long-awaited electric recordings were a disappointment, considering most of them inferior to the released acoustic ones, ultimately saying Springsteen released the right version at the right time.